A lecture by Nick Beams

 The World Economic Crisis: A Marxist Analysis

 19 December 2008

 The following is the first part of a lecture delivered by Nick Beams, national secretary of the Socialist Equality Party (Australia) and a member of the International Editorial Board of the World Socialist Web Site, to audiences in Perth, Melbourne and Sydney in November and December, 2008.
-Part 2 will be published tomorrow and subsequent parts over the next few days.
+Part 2 will be published tomorrow and parts 3, 4, and 5 will be published next week.

 It is now clear that the greatest financial crisis since the Great Depression is on the verge of becoming the deepest global slump since the economic catastrophe of the 1930s.
 We could spend the entire time available for this lecture simply enumerating the myriad expressions of this crisis and examining their far-reaching implications.
 I propose here to deal only with some of the most significant.

 On November 24, Bloomberg News reported that after the $306 billion bailout of the US bank Citigroup, organised at midnight the previous day, the US government had now committed itself to providing more than $7.76 trillion to the financial institutions and banks.
 This amount was the equivalent of half the American gross domestic product (GDP), or $24,000 for every man, woman and child in the US.

 Within 24 hours, however, the Bloomberg estimate was outdated after the Treasury announced that a further $800 billion was being deployed to support mortgage companies Fannie Mae and Freddie Mac and launch a new initiative to provide credit to holders of student loans, auto loans and credit card loans.

 One reads these figures and asks the question: who is going to bail out the United States?